Supervisor Education Program

 |The test will be modular in format and structured to the area of responsibility or focus of the supervisor/manager.
 If the area of responsibility changes or extends, then the supervisor/manager will have three (3) months to upgrade his certificate in the new area.
 If the area of an mine supervisor's focus changes or extends then the supervisor/manager will have his/her AMSA certificate upgraded before accepting increased responsibilities.

-The certificates are valid for a maximum of five years and can be renewed by the candidates by successfully rewriting the applicable test before the expiry date.
+The certificates are valid for a maximum of five years (three years in the new program).
 The employer may require re-testing at any time to ensure the supervisors maintain basic knowledge of the regulations.

 The test will have a basic module that all supervisors/managers will require.
 This module will contain common sections from the required acts and regulations.
 He/she will also take supplementary modules specific to the supervisor area of focus.
 (Example: electrical, underground operations, blasting, etc.).